ChrisMoller/qapl/README.md

 option while image exports are under the File option of the displayed curve.
 When being exported as images, the plots can be scaled to any desired size.
-Note that the scaling is done at the drawing level and not at the pixel level&mdasheven when scaled to print-level resolution such as 300dpi, no pixelisation will occur.
+Note that the scaling is done at the drawing level and not at the pixel level&mdash;even when scaled to print-level resolution such as 300dpi, no pixelisation will occur.

 <h1>Installation</h1>